 Students who are not engaged in substantive interaction with their professors and the content at least every two weeks in semester courses and every week in eight-week or shorter courses are at risk for failure.
-Students who do not participate in the first week (eight-week or shorter classes) or two weeks (semester-long or four-month subscription classes) may be administratively dropped from the course.
+Students who do not participate in the first two weeks may be administratively dropped from the course.